 Business growth correlated with an increase in the amount of work the owner has to do.
 Yes, it’s great to get a new client adding more revenue, but that also means more labor to meet the needs of that client.
-Eventually, you reach a ceiling of how much money you can make, and you are exhausted long before you reach that ceiling.
+Eventually you reach a ceiling of how much money you make simply because you lack capacity, although you are exhausted long before you reach that point.

 After reading the story behind the creation of eBay, I decided I wanted to build a business around a better business model.

 The model I wanted to follow, the same used by eBay and many other companies, including Google and Facebook, is called a many-to-many business (M2M).